Icinga/icinga2/doc/11-cli-commands.md

 Furthermore it provides the [configuration validation](11-cli-commands.md#config-validation).

     # icinga2 daemon --help
-    icinga2 - The Icinga 2 network monitoring daemon (version: v2.5.0)
+    icinga2 - The Icinga 2 network monitoring daemon (version: v2.6.0)

     Usage:
       icinga2 daemon [<arguments>]

     Starts Icinga 2.

     Global options:
-      -h [ --help ]          show this help message
-      -V [ --version ]       show version information --color                use VT100 color codes even when stdout is not a terminal
+      -h [ --help ]             show this help message -V [ --version ]          show version information --color                   use VT100 color codes even when stdout is not a terminal
       -D [ --define ] arg       define a constant
       -a [ --app ] arg          application library name (default: icinga) -l [ --library ] arg      load a library
-      -I [ --include ] arg   add include search directory -x [ --log-level ] arg specify the log level for the console log
+      -I [ --include ] arg      add include search directory -x [ --log-level ] arg    specify the log level for the console log.
+                                The valid value is either debug, notice, information (default), warning, or critical
+      -X [ --script-debugger ]  whether to enable the script debugger

     Command options:
       -c [ --config ] arg       parse a configuration file -z [ --no-config ]        start without a configuration file -C [ --validate ]         exit after validating the configuration -e [ --errorlog ] arg     log fatal errors to the specified log file (only works in combination with --daemonize)
       -d [ --daemonize ]        detach from the controlling terminal

     Report bugs at <https://dev.icinga.org/>
     Icinga home page: <https://www.icinga.org/>

 ### Config Files

 Using the `--config` option you can specify one or more configuration files.
-Config files are processed in the order they're specified on the command-line.
+Configuration files are processed in the order they're specified on the command-line.

 When no configuration file is specified and the `--no-config` is not used Icinga 2 automatically falls back to using the configuration file